Myth: Cheese is high in salt, so it’s not good for you

 All milk, regardless of which animal it has come from, will contain lactose.
 However, the level of lactose found in cheese will also be affected by the cheese-making process.
 For example, the more whey a cheese retains, the higher the lactose levels will be.
 Therefore, best to avoid soft, moist cheeses and experiment more with eating harder, dryer cheeses.

 If you are lactose intolerant you may still be able to enjoy eating cheese.
 Many individuals who struggle to digest cow’s milk cope better with cheese made from the milk of goats or sheep.
-This is to with the lactose being easier to digest and therefore remaining in the system for a shorter time.
+This is due to the lactose being easier to digest and therefore remaining in the system for a shorter time.

 Of course, it is important to remember that every person’s level of intolerance will vary.